-Thanks to our diverse team of contractors, we can assist with any type of insurance repair claim – large or small.
-So were to help not matter what type of property claim you are making; water, fire, flood, storm, impact or malicious damage.
+Yes, we can assist with all types of claims – large or small, domestic or commercial.
+Thanks to our diverse team of contractors, were here to help not matter what type of buildings insurance claim you are making; water, fire, flood, storm, impact or malicious damage.

 I have already submitted my claim to my insurance company.
-Is it too late for you to help me?
+Is it too late for IC Assist to help me?

-IC Assist can help at any stage of your claim.
+We can assist at any stage of your claim.
 Although it would be easier for you, if you instruct us to manage your claim right from the outset.
 Once you have logged your claim with your insurer, you don’t need to do anything else – just leave it all to us!

 What’s the difference between IC Assist and the Loss Adjuster working for my insurer?